 Making SSL connections with Curl

 Curl has built-in support for Secure Transport connections (its more secure version is called TLS).
 When you make a Curl request for an HTTPS URL, Curl automatically checks the target URL's SSL certificate against the local CA certificate store and warns if it is invalid, self-signed, or has expired.
-This is great for production websites but awkward for development.
+This is great for production websites but inconvenient for development.
 To bypass SSL certificate checks, you can use the -k or --insecure Curl command-line options.
 Click Run to execute the Curl SSL Request example online and see the results.

 Making SSL connections with Curl Run